ember-learn/guides-source/guides/release/upgrading/editions.md

 This guide is for developers who already know Ember, and who want to learn the new concepts introduced by Octane, Ember's first Edition.

-If you're new to Ember, we recommend starting with the [Quickstart and Tutorials](https://emberjs.com/learn).
+If you're new to Ember, we recommend starting with the [Quick start and Tutorials](https://emberjs.com/learn).

 ## What is Ember Octane?